MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 ### For analysts in consumption-model tenants

 In this model, there is no minimum monthly licensing cost for your organization; rather, all fees are based on the running of queries.
-Each query that you run consumes a number of "units," based on the following factors: the number of users being analyzed, the duration of the analysis, the number of base metrics in the query, and which base metrics are used.
-(Metrics are arranged into "price tiers"; metrics in higher price tiers cause more units to be consumed than metrics in lower price tiers.
+Each query that you run consumes a number of "units," based on the following factors: the number of measured employees being analyzed, the number of weeks of data included in the query output for each measured employee, the number of base metrics in the query, and which base metrics are used.
+(Metrics are arranged into "price tiers"; metrics in higher price tiers consume more units than metrics in lower price tiers.
 For more information, see [Consumption model details](#consumption-model-details).)

 As you design a query, Workplace Analytics uses these factors to calculate the cost of the query.
-A query-cost estimator shows the estimated number of units that the query &ndash; in its current state &ndash; would consume.
+Within the query editor, you can see the estimated number of units that the query &ndash; in its current state &ndash; would consume.
 This number is updated as you edit the query:

 ![units per query](../images/wpa/tutorials/conmod-credits-2.png)

-Above the query-cost estimator, a field shows the unit balance &ndash; namely, how many units remain in your tenant's account.
+In the bar above the estimated query cost, you can see how many units remain in your tenant's account.
 Analysts can continue to run queries as long as this balance remains above zero units.

 #### Consumption model details